Skip to main content

 How high is flood risk in Foggy Bottom?

-According to FEMA's National Risk Index, District of Columbia County (where Foggy Bottom is located) has a "Relatively High" rating for inland flood risk.
+According to FEMA's National Risk Index, District of Columbia (where Foggy Bottom is located) has a "Relatively High" rating for inland flood risk.
 The estimated annual flood loss for the county is $130.1M.
 This county-level assessment considers historical flood losses, social vulnerability, and community resilience.

 Has Foggy Bottom experienced major flooding events?